IroniumStudios/Heliox/README.md

 if you consider supporting me, please donate to my cashapp
 <CashApp><https://cash.app/$smithy920>

-> ## Notice
->The support for this project has ended, i am working on something better

 If your looking for the perfect Framework for your next web browser build, then look no further because your search is over, i have been in your situation of searching for a electron browser base project that isent old or depricated, so i took the time to re create a browser-base project we all know and loved (see the [License](#license) section).

 This Browser is a fork of the wexond Browser Basse project, which can be found [`here`](https://github.com/ironiumstudios/browser-base)